katakusan/wro2023-befiring/Jetson nano/basic setup/fan setup.md

 # setup jetson nano fan
-first lock fan on jetson nano
+first lock fan on jetson nano  ventilated rib

+* Like this